boots-edu/textbook/source/text/13-Recursion/recursion.md

 Let's look at a simple example of binary search.

 -   In binary search, we start with a sorted list.
 Instead of checking every element, we check the middle element.
 -   Since the list is sorted, if the value is less than the middle element, then we don't have to search the second half of the list.
-If it is greater, than we don't have to search the first half.
+If it is greater, then we don't have to search the first half.

 Consider: